-Since its founding, the Center for Healthcare Research & Transformation (CHRT) has informed policy decisions that have impacted the health care landscape in Michigan and beyond.
-CHRT has directly contributed to a body of health services research and analyses for policy makers, run demonstration projects to show how health and health care can be improved and helped researchers become more effective at creating and disseminating research.
-See Impact for more information.
+Since 2007, CHRT has informed policy decisions that have impacted the health care landscape in Michigan and beyond.
+Every day, CHRT works to educate and inform policy-makers by expanding the body of health services research and analyses, running demonstration projects to show how health and health care can be improved,and helping researchers become more effective at creating and disseminating research findings.

 - For over a decade, CHRT has methodically tracked changes in how physicians practice medicine and provide access to care.

 - CHRT’s timely research and insightful analyses were pivotal in Michigan’s decision to expand Medicaid.
 Our fiscal analyses projected over $1 billion in net savings to the state over 10 years and survey data showed ready access for beneficiaries to primary care providers in the state.